 The first main advantage is its quiet operation, so you can train in the early mornings or evenings without waking up your loved ones.

-And the last main advantage is the adjustability that allows you to set it up for other household members.
+The last main advantage is the adjustability, which allows you to set it up for other household members.

-The biggest disadvantages of the Tacx NEO Bike are its high price (although it’s lower than Wahoo KICKR Bike) and the lack of tilt (this feature is available on the KICKR Bike), and the customization of the gears.
+The biggest disadvantages of the Tacx NEO Bike are its high price (although it’s lower than the Wahoo KICKR Bike), the lack of tilt (this feature is available on the KICKR Bike), and the customization of the gears.

 I hope you find this Tacx NEO Bike review helpful.
 If you do, feel free to leave a comment or share it.